 TRIUMPH fits within the broader programming of the School of Medicine and Public Health.
-Students in TRIUMPH have the same opportunity as their non-TRIUMPH peers to participate in other degree programs, including the master of public health (MPH) degree, global health fellowship or Medical Scientist Training Program in between their third and fourth year of medical school.
-TRIUMPH works with staff in Madison to ensure that students in the MPH track do not duplicate program requirements and see that credits and requirements of each program are aligned.
+Students in TRIUMPH have the same opportunity as their non-TRIUMPH peers to participate in other degree programs, including the master of public health (MPH) degree, global health fellowship or Medical Scientist Training Program between their third and fourth year of medical school.
+TRIUMPH works with staff in Madison to ensure that credits and requirements of each program are aligned.

 During the course of the program, students must remain in good academic standing and complete the eight TRIUMPH course credits, at least 160 hours of a community health project and final project presentations.
 Final presentations consist of an abstract (second year), scholarly poster (third year) and oral presentation (fourth year).

 Fall of first year

-As preparation, students should take PHS 712, Leadership in Medicine and Public Health, prior to beginning the TRIUMPH program.
+As preparation, students should take PHS 712, Integrating Medicine and Public Health, prior to beginning the TRIUMPH program.
 Students will be introduced to core public health concepts that prepare them to take on the additional community work involved in TRIUMPH.
 Students are encouraged to attend an informational session about TRIUMPH during their first year to hear from current students about the program and assess whether the program fits with their career goals.

 Second, third and fourth years

 Students take four, two-credit courses as part of their TRIUMPH experience.
-The Community and Public Health Enrichment Experience is a two-week intensive course held in early August, the fall prior to the second year.
-The experience course is followed by a longitudinal course starting in Phase 2 (January of the second year) that takes place every other Tuesday for the remainder of Phase 2 and a longitudinal course that runs the duration of Phase 3.
+The Community and Public Health Enrichment Experience (CAPHENE) is a two-week intensive course held in early August, prior to the second year.
+The CAPHENE course is followed by a longitudinal course starting in Phase 2 (January of the second year) that takes place every other Tuesday for the remainder of Phase 2 and a longitudinal course that runs the duration of Phase 3.
 Fourth-year students also participate in a two-week intensive leadership skills course in October of Phase 3 (during the fourth year).

 The longitudinal project component of the course begins with Phase 2 in January of the second year and continues until the student graduates from medical school for a total 30-month project commitment.